 Friends of Binsey

-The church of St Margaret of Antioch in Binsey, located a short walk from Oxford, is a much loved and visited church of outstanding architectural and historical significance.
-It dates from the twelfth century, and its churchyard is the site of St Frideswide’s treacle well.
+St Margaret is located a short walk from Port Meadow and Oxford, and is a real treasure of simplicity and outstanding architectural and historical significance.
+It dates from the twelfth century, and its churchyard is the site of St Frideswide’s (Treacle) Well.

 Both church and well were re-ordered in the nineteenth century by T. J. Prout, whose friendship with Lewis Carroll explains the presence of the “treacle well” in Carroll’s book Alice in Wonderland.

-The aim of Friends of Binsey is to bring together the many people who have enjoyed the tranquil and spiritual qualities of St Margaret’s Church and its holy well, and to involve them in the support and preservation of this special place.
+The Friends of Binsey brings together the many people who have enjoyed the tranquil and spiritual qualities of St Margaret’s Church and its holy well, and to involve them in the support and preservation of this special place.

 The objectives of Friends of Binsey are: